At Valley Presbyterian Hospital, we understand each patient's needs

 care.
 With nurse approval, one adult family member per patient is permitted

-to stay the night when indicated to promote care and healing.
-Please speak
+to stay the night to promote care and healing.
+Please talk with your nurse

 Little Treasures Maternity unit, our family birthing suites offer the comforts of home, including